-Queen Elizabeth National Park is located in western Uganda one of the oldest conservation areas in the country its famous for having the largest population of mammals compared to any other national park including the tree climbing lions in the ishasha sector of the national park, a corridor of animals connecting to kibale forest national park and Bwindi impenetrable national parks, it’s located close to the Rwenzori mountain and was gazette in 1952initially the park was known as Kazinga national park but re named after queen Elizabeth the second of the great Britain visiting.
+Queen Elizabeth National Park is located in western Uganda one of the oldest conservation areas in the country its famous for having the largest population of mammals compared to any other national park including the tree climbing lions in the Ishasha sector of the national park.
+A corridor of animals connecting to Kibale Forest National Park and Bwindi Impenetrable National Park.
+It is located close to the Rwenzori mountain and was gazette in 1952initially the park was known as Kazinga national park but re named after Queen Elizabeth of Great Britain visiting.

 The national park provides a natural habitat for a good number of species ranging from grassy plains, savannah woodlands, tropical forest, swamps, wetlands, lakes and rivers along the floor of the Albertine rift valley between the lakes of George and Edward.
 It contains the highest number of bird species over 619 kinds second highest in Africa and 6th in the whole world named as a paradise of birds some of which are African jacana, knob billed ducks, hairy breasted barbet, swamp fly catcher, malachite’s, herons, blue headed turaco, white backed African vulture, pied king fishers, sunbirds, wattled plover, African fish eagle the Mweya peninsular is an important birding area between the kazinga channel and lake Edward.

 Queen Elizabeth National Park covers about 1958 square kilometers encompassing the southern sector of the park famous for the tree climbing lions in the fig trees, the land scape is unique in the Ishasha sector compared to other parts of the park, the Kasenyi plains fascinate endless views of the savannah grasslands it’s a breeding ground for Uganda kobs attracting prey it’s the only Ugandan park where tourists can enjoy wild life in the air, balloon safaris are done in this park and bush breakfasts.